trickstival/vue2svelte/README.md

 ## Roadmap

 - [ ] Declare a Babel Plugin
-- [ ] Map props to simple variables
+- [ ] Map props to simple variables in script
-What else?? (too complex!!)
+- [ ] Map data state to simple variables in script What else?? (too complex!!)